pseudorandomuser/pseudorandomuser.github.io/docs/privacy.md

 ## Open source

 This website is open-source.
-You are free to copy, modify and use it in compliance with the [GNU General Public License 3](https://www.gnu.org/licenses/gpl-3.0.html).
+You are free to copy, modify and distribute it in compliance with the [GNU General Public License 3](https://www.gnu.org/licenses/gpl-3.0.html).
 The source code of this website can be obtained from the following repository: [pseudorandomuser/pseudorandomuser.github.io](https://github.com/pseudorandomuser/pseudorandomuser.github.io)

 ## Your rights

 You have the right to object to the processing of your personal data, the right to inquire about any personal data being processed as well as the right to erasure, also known as the right to be forgotten.
 Whether the objection is successful must be determined individually within the boundaries of a weighing of interests.

-The data will be deleted as soon as the purpose of its processing no longer applies.
+Any personal data will be deleted as soon as the purpose of its processing no longer applies.

 GitHub has implemented compliance measures for international data transfers.
 These apply to all worldwide activities in which GitHub processes personal data of natural persons in the EU.
 These measures are based on the EU Standard Contractual Clauses (SCCs).
 For more information see: [https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-data-protection-addendum#attachment-1–the-standard-contractual-clauses-processors](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-data-protection-addendum#attachment-1–the-standard-contractual-clauses-processors)